gurditsingh/hydeout/_posts/test.md

 ## Types of Time in Structured Streaming
 There are three types of time stamps **Event time**, **Ingestion Time** and **Processing time**.
 Every event that is generated and processed has these time stamps associated with it.

- - **Event time :**  Event-time is the time embedded in the data itself.
+ - **Event time :**  Timestamp at which event happened.
+Event-time is the time embedded in the data itself.
 Normally the data which we collect from sources like sensors, logs have a time embedded in them.
 This time signifies when a given event is generated at the source.